Nomcebo1992/Letter_Leap/README.md

 - Commit your changes (git commit -am 'Add some feature')
 - Push to the branch (git push origin feature/your-feature)
 - Create a new Pull Request

+## Challenges and Learnings

+One of the biggest challenges we faced was learning and implementing React for the first time.
+After several days of struggling with compile errors and unfamiliar concepts, we decided to start from scratch using vanilla JavaScript, HTML, and CSS.
+This decision allowed us to focus on the core functionality without being bogged down by a steep learning curve.

+Another challenge was ensuring the application was engaging for children.
+We spent considerable time researching educational methods and designing activities that would be both fun and instructive.
+User feedback from parents and children was invaluable in refining these features.

+## Future Improvements

+We have several exciting plans for future iterations of Letter Leap:

+- Additional Games: More games to reinforce alphabet learning.
+- Voice Recognition: Allowing children to practice pronunciation.
+- Mobile App: Developing a mobile version for easier access.
+- Multilingual Support: Expanding language options to support more users globally.

 ## Blog Post
 - Tholoana Manyane blog post: https://www.linkedin.com/posts/activity-7215758093870112768-xauZ/?utm_source=share&utm_medium=member_desktop